anna-ssg/anna/README.md

 - navbar: Stores the links to be added to the navbar (same name as the markdown files)
 - posts: Stores the posts to be listed in "posts.html" (same name as the markdown files in the posts/ folder)
+- baseURL: Stores the base URL of the site

 Sample config.yml: